Pharmaceutical Litigation Attorneys

 Drug manufacturers have a duty to make sure that medications they sell are not unreasonably dangerous and contain sufficient warnings about potential drug injuries and side effects.
 With the help of physicians, patients can evaluate the risks and benefits before taking a medication.
 However, some pharmaceutical companies fail to take the simple steps to protect consumers and place profits before the public’s safety.

 Severe drug injuries and side effects can be life changing—and even life threatening.
 It’s hard to believe that some manufacturers know the risks involved upfront and purposely cover up drug’s dangerous side effects to gain government approval.
-The attorneys at Padberg, Corrigan & Appelbaum have experience handling pharmaceutical litigation cases in Missouri and Illinois and have successfully resolved thousands of such cases.
+The attorneys at Padberg, Corrigan & Appelbaum have experience handling pharmaceutical litigation cases and have successfully resolved thousands of such cases.

 Avandia – also known as Rosiglitazone – is a blood sugar control medication used for type II diabetes patients.
 Avandia has been on the market for 9 years and has been prescribed to millions of patients.
 Recently, studies have surfaced that bring Avandia’s safety into question.
 During the past year the drug has been under close scrutiny by the FDA in response to reports of increased risk of heart attack, congestive heart failure, stroke and other potentially life-threatening side effects of Avandia.
 A public safety advisory was issued in 2007 to warn Avandia patients of the cardiovascular risk associated with the drug’s use.
 However, the FDA has not issued an Avandia recall, claiming that sufficient evidence as to the dangers versus the benefits of the drug does not exist.
 Currently, Avandia’s manufacturer and other researchers are conducting additional studies to determine the safety level of Avandia.